thalesIII/tabHelper/README.md

-    importing by artist / via a request to the search page and a concurrent request to the selected link --state variable for the type of search being conducted --parameterize the functionality on the "get tab" button
+    importing by artist / via a request to the search page and a concurrent request to the selected link --state variable for the type of search being conducted --parameterize the functionality on the "get tab" button --backend request for searching
+        --state variable for the links that get found
 Songbook:
     create + download the book
 Spotify: